 Here is how we did it, step-by-step.

-Cutting Your Cell Phone Bill In Half
+Tips to Lower Your Cell Phone Bill

-Exit Plan: “New Every Two” is the smartest swindle ever.
+“New Every Two” is the smartest swindle ever.
 They have you, you’re stuck.
 Don’t get sucked in again by a shiny new phone.
 The moment you’re off a plan, you’re a free agent and your cellular company knows it.

 - First, Bello called Verizon and said “I’m off contract and not happy with the service I’m getting.
 I am considering going with another provider with a plan that’s $10 less a month.
 If Verizon honors this price, I will keep my line with Verizon.”
 Guess what, they did.